sparkflows/sparkflows-docs/docs/user-guide/web-app/creating-anlaytics-app.rst

 Fire Insights enables you to create Analytics Apps.

-Below is the process for creating a new Analytics App.
+Below is the process to create a new Analytics App:

-- *Go to APPLICATIONS / ANALYTICS APPS*
+- Go to ``Applications -> Analytics Apps``.
-- *Click on "Create Analytics App"*
+- Click on ``Create Analytics App.``
-- *Add mandatory fields i.e. "Name", "select notebook"*
+- Add mandatory fields i.e., "Name", "select notebook".
-- *Click on add stage button to add different stages*
+- Click on ``Add Stage`` button to add different stages.
-- *Click "Save" Or "Publish"*
+- Click ``Save`` Or ``Publish`` to save or publish the newly created Analytics App.

 Analytics Apps List
 --------------------

-When you go to ANALYTICS APPS under APPLICATIONS all existing analytics apps are displayed.
-Where you can EDIT, VIEW, and DELETE existing analytics apps.
+You can find all the existing Analytics Apps by navigating to ``Applications -> Analytics Apps``.
+From here, you can EDIT, VIEW, and DELETE the existing Analytics Apps.

   .. figure:: ../../_assets/web-app/Create1.png
       :alt: web-app